vueuse/vue-chemistry/README.md

 <img src="./res/reactivity-spreadsheet.gif" width="300"></video>

 [Vue's reactivity system](https://v3.vuejs.org/guide/reactivity.html#what-is-reactivity) is a way to approach the reactiveness in JavaScript.
-In the [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api), we are kinda mixing the procedural and reactivity together.
-But what if you want to have a complete reactive developing experience?
+In the [Composition API](https://v3.vuejs.org/guide/composition-api-introduction.html#why-composition-api), we are kinda mixing the procedural and reactivity together (which is good and flexible).
+But what it will be like to have a complete reactive developing experience?

 **Introducing Vue Chemistry**, a set of reactified JavaScript functions letting you enjoy the pure reactiveness!

-Take the example above, we can have:
+From the example above, now we can have:

 ```js
 import { set } from 'vue-chemistry'